funcool/promesa/doc/channels.md

 - The promesa implementation takes a bit less grandular locking than core.async, but on the end it should not have any effect on the final performance or usability.
+- The `promesa.exec.csp/pipe` helper does not uses go-blocks, so it can be safelly used with no-vthreads support because it will not create additional platform threads.

 ## Getting Started